abaer123/Racing-Repository/Courses/AI/1_Modern_Development_With_GitLab_AI.md

   * Next use the left hand navigation menu to click through **Build \> Pipelines** and ensure that the most recent pipeline we kicked off is complete.
   * Spend some time taking a look at all of the information provided to you, exploring the job results and information tabs.
   * We have already seen how to view the vulnerabilities in the pipeline view, but now lets use the left hand navigation menu and click through **Secure -\> Vulnerability report** to view the full report
-  * Once in the **_Vulnerability Report√ we first can click into any of the vulnerabilities present.
+  * Once in the **_Vulnerability Report_** we first can click into any of the vulnerabilities present.
 Notice that there are a number of vulnerablilities like token leaks & container issues, all of which GitLab will help you quickly fix through policies and the power of one platform.
   * Next look for the **Possible SQL Injection')** vulnerability by filtering the **_Severity_** to ***Low*** and the **_Tool_** to ***SAST***.
 Click into the vulnerability, then click the **try it out** button for an explanation on what a SQL injection risk is and why our application is vulnerable.
   * At the end of the report check out the **_Fixed Code_** section and we can see that if we add `sanitize_sql(id)` around our id value we will be protected from most attacks.
 We will use this knowledge later in the workshop.
   * If you are curious what triggered this response try clicking ***Show prompt*** to see the full prompt sent to GitLab duo to generate the suggested fix.